Azure-Samples/arc-demo-multi-tenancy/scenario1/README.md

     kubectl get gitconfig $CLUSTER_NAME-base-config -n cluster
     ```

+1. Add ssh key to `Settings > Deploy Keys` of forked repo
-1. Git push to master of forked repo
+1. Git push new directories to master of forked repo
-1. Observe resources on cluster via kubectl: `kubectl get all -n team-1`
+1. Observe resources on cluster via kubectl: `kubectl get all -n team-1`.
+It can take up to 5 minutes for `flux` to sync (default)

 ## configure-tenant.sh